wellcomecollection/wellcomecollection.org/prismic-model/README.md

 ### Note

 This will only migrate _published_ documents.
 In order to migrate documents in draft, you will first have to find the Prismic `ref` of the document and include this as an option to `createClient`.
+Once a draft document is in a migration release, it is important _not_ to publish it, otherwise it will indeed be published on the front-end.
+Instead, it should be archived and then re-saved to draft from the archive.